Started Business with Cash Journal entry is probably the initial accounting transaction.

 What do you mean by Capital?

-Partners can bring in Capital either in the form of Cash or Assets (Applies only for partnership firms).
-For example, ABC is a Partnership firm with three partners, A, B, and C.
+Partners can bring in Capital in the form of Cash or Assets (this applies only to partnership firms).
+For example, ABC is a Partnership firm with three partners: A, B, and C.

-Partner A brought in Capital in form of Cash of Rs.10,000 and Furniture worth Rs.50,000.
-Then we need to record the asset and cash as debit along with a corresponding credit to the partner A Capital.
+Partner A brought in Capital in the form of $10,000 in Cash and $50,000 in Furniture.
+Then, we need to record the assets and cash as debits along with a corresponding credit to partner A Capital.

 Started business with Cash Journal entry:

-Now we have a good understanding of basic concepts.
-So, we can move into the main topic of “Started business with Cash Journal entry .”
-The focus here is starting a business with the capital contribution in the form of cash.
-The Journal entry to record the cash brought in for commencing a business is below.
+The focus here is on starting a business with a capital contribution in the form of cash.
+The journal entry to record the cash brought in to commence a company is below.

 How is the above entry recorded?